springload/pattern-book/README.md

   <i>A pattern library designed to be easier to maintain</i>
 </p>

+A pattern library, also known as a style guide, is a way of showing HTML and CSS for components (React components, or plain HTML).

 ---

 ## Q. How can I make patterns for an existing website?